Tracardi/tracardi-api/docs/installation/commercial/helm/helm_090.md

-# Installation with HelmChart version 0.9.0
+# Installation with HelmChart after version 0.9.0

 This document provides comprehensive instructions for installing the commercial Tracardi application on a Kubernetes ( K8s) cluster using the Helm chart.